 Pesquera was the resident commissioner from Puerto Rico and was a Nonpartisan.
 He served from 1931 to 1933.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Pesquera can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Pesquera can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 The information on this page is originally sourced from a variety of materials, including: